Java Write to File (with Examples)

 5. Write to File with FileWriter or PrintWriter

-FileWriter the most clean way to write files.
-The syntax is self-explanatory and easy to read and understand.
+FileWriter the cleanest way to write files and the syntax is self-explanatory and easy to read and understand.
 FileWriter writes directly into the file (less performance) and should be used only when the number of writes is less.

 Path filePath = Path.of("demo.txt");